A night under the Perseids

 When it comes to preparing a bag for your Perseids outing, plan on including the little things that your young ones might need.
 Of course, this means a good snack, accompanied by a hot drink (for some great recipe ideas, see bottom of page).

-The Natrel milk shown is for presentation purposes only.
-If you bring Natrel milk, keep it cold at all times so it stays delicious!
+The Natrel product shown is for presentation purposes only.
+If you bring a Natrel product, keep it cold at all times so it stays delicious!